pkcwong/gomoku-pitch/PITCHME.md

 ```

 For each move, only 17 cell updates are necessary, as opposed to updating the score of the entire board.

+---

+## Min-Max and Alpha-Beta Pruning

+Min-Max is implemented up to 3 ply for 8x8 board, 2 ply for 13x13 onwards.

+## Search Space

+The entire board is searched for legal moves.